 You will be given a comprehensive set of post-operative instructions prior to your surgery.
 You will have steri-strips covering your incisions.
 Some patients will have tape or bandages covering the breasts to help shape or support the breast after surgery.
 You will be given a post-surgical bra to wear for approximately 6 weeks.
 Many women find they can alternate this with a NON-underwire supportive exercise bra after two weeks.

 Some patients will need drains in the breast for a very short time.
 If you have drains, you and your family will be instructed on how to care for them.
 Most women are able to return to work 10 to 14 days after surgery if they do not have a very active job that requires heavy physical lifting or activity.
 It can take up to six months for the breasts to "settle" and achieve their final shape.

 Patients can experience random, shooting, discomforts or pain after surgery.
 This is normal and typically improves within several months.
 Some women will notice changes in their breast and nipple sensation after surgery.
 Some women are more sensitive, while others are less sensitive.
 These sensations tend to even out over time, but in a few cases can be permanent.

-To learn more about breast lifts, contact our board certified plastic surgeons at Park Meadows Cosmetic Surgery in Lone Tree serving Denver and all of Colorado.
-Schedule a free cosmetic consultation online and take a tour of our state-of-the-art facility, or call (720) 457-4471 with any questions about our mastopexy services.
+To learn more about breast lifts, contact our board-certified plastic surgeons at Park Meadows Cosmetic Surgery in Lone Tree serving Denver and all of Colorado.
+Schedule a free cosmetic consultation and take a tour of our state-of-the-art facility by calling 303-706-1100.